 In accordance with mandates of SB 4 and the related Well Stimulation Program, CalGEM entered into the following formal agreements:

 While not expressly required by SB 4, in regard to WST and WST-related activities which may or will occur within California's coastal zone, an MOA was also deemed to be appropriate with the California Coastal Commission:

 The above MOAs consist of some or all of the following elements:

-Other-Agency Actions: In certain cases, upon receiving information, issuing a permit or other approval, or proposing rulemaking related to WST, other agencies will notify DOGGR or provide it with a copy of the information or approval.
-DOGGR may have an opportunity to comment prior to agency action on the information or proposed approval or rulemaking.
+Other-Agency Actions: In certain cases, upon receiving information, issuing a permit or other approval, or proposing rulemaking related to WST, other agencies will notify CalGEM or provide it with a copy of the information or approval.
+CalGEM may have an opportunity to comment prior to agency action on the information or proposed approval or rulemaking.

 Training and Enforcement Coordination: Where appropriate, the parties will cross-train their staff to assist in identifying violations of WST-related regulations and permit requirements.
 The parties will notify each other of potential or actual violations observed during inspections or reported by the public.
 They will coordinate enforcement actions as appropriate, but are not precluded from taking separate actions or timely responding to an emergency.